 To start looking at what's ahead, we need to understand what we have already.

-The internet was essentially a bunch of computers (and phones and tablets) connected by addresses that let them communicate, as well as access the web through browsers.
+The internet is essentially a bunch of computers (and phones and tablets) connected by addresses that let them communicate, as well as access the world wide web through browsers.
 That's until the Things came along.

 Essential reading: Check out our smart home hub